Timing Your First Mite Treatment: A Beginner's Guide to Oxalic Acid

 If you’ve just installed a package of bees, timing your first mite treatment is critical.
-The good news—you’re not too late.
-The reality—you’re cutting it close.
+The good news is that you’re not too late.
+However, the reality is that you’re cutting it close.

 A newly installed package will not have capped brood until about 9 days after the queen begins laying.
 That short window is one of the best opportunities to knock down mite populations using an oxalic acid (OA) dribble.